 Lance now displays the BE interaction.
 Take a look at it yourself by clicking the Model Graphs button.
 (Click No if advised to view aliased interactions.)

 Lance feels that it really makes much better sense this way.

-Notice that Design-Expert displays a red point on the graph, which in fractional factorials, only appears under certain conditions.
+Notice that Stat-Ease displays a red point on the graph, which in fractional factorials, only appears under certain conditions.
 Click it to identify these conditions.

 At the left of the graph you now see that at this point the tire pressure (B) equals 40 psi and the gear (E) is set high.
 Above that you see the run number identified (yours may differ due to randomization) and the actual time of 83 seconds.
 The other factors, not displayed on the graph, would normally default to their average levels, but because they are categorical, the software arbitrarily chooses their low levels (red slide bars to the left).
 This setup matches the last row of the foldover in standard order.
 (Note: due to randomization, your run number may differ from that shown at the left of the graph.)

 If you prefer to display the results as an average of the low and high levels, click the list arrow on the floating Factors Tool and make Average your selection, as shown below (already done for factors A:Seat, C:Handle Bars, D:Helmet Brand, F:Wheelcovers, and G:Generator).